Whether you’re building a new home or remodeling an existing one, these 2020 flooring trends are worth knowing about.

 Large tile in porcelain, stone, and other substrates goes extra-wide and extra-long these days, minimizing the dreaded grout line for a sleek, clean look (photo credit: Franck V. on Unsplash).

 Why so big?
-Well, the resulting look is “cleaner” than traditional tiling in that it provides a chic modern look, but it also comes with a very practical aspect, too.
-Larger tiles mean less components to fill a room, so there are far fewer grout joints to interrupt the surface or worry about keeping clean later on down the line.
+The resulting look is “cleaner” than traditional tiling in that it provides a chic modern look, but it also comes with a very practical aspect.
+Larger tiles mean fewer components to fill a room, so far fewer grout joints can interrupt the surface or worry about keeping clean later on down the line.

 4. Mixed-Width Flooring

 2020 flooring trends are all about creating options and looks that work best in a variety of situations.
 Tiling and planking don’t have to be uniform to be chic!